What is a micro sd adapter?

 If these physical methods don’t fix the issue, we’ll move on to software solutions next.

 If your SD card still has write protection after trying physical fixes, Windows tools can help.
-These software methods offer a more reliable solution.
+As these software methods offer a more reliable solution.

 Using Disk Management Tools